codedventuresptyltd/foundry/docs/commercebridge/bridge.md

 ---

 # The Bridge
-Central orchestration layer that manages state, coordinates workers, and provides the foundation for all commerce operations.
+Central abstraction layer that provides a common API interface between Workers and integrations, managing state and providing the foundation for all commerce operations.

 ## Responsibilities